 Easy Oven Baked Ribs (Ribs in the Oven) - A delicious, moist and juicy oven baked rib recipe that is perfect for your next cookout!
 A fool-proof way to make fall-off-the-bone ribs without a grill!

-Sauce: Sauce the ribs generously with your favorite BBQ sauce and place back in oven for 6-8 minutes, or until the BBQ sauce becomes tacky (you can also do this under the broiler - just watch them closely so the sauce doesn't burn).
+Sauce: Sauce the ribs generously with your favorite barbecue sauce and place back in oven for 6-8 minutes, or until the BBQ sauce becomes tacky (you can also do this under the broiler - just watch them closely so the sauce doesn't burn).

 Rest: Remove ribs from oven and let rest 15 minutes.
 Serve and enjoy!